bitvavo/python-bitvavo-api/README.md

 ### Getting started

 The websocket object should be intialised through the `newWebsocket()` function.
 After which a callback for the errors should be set.
 After this any desired function can be called.
 Finally the main thread should be kept alive for as long as you want the socket to stay open.
-This can be achieved through a simple `while(True)` loop.
+This can be achieved through a simple `while()` loop, where the remaining limit is checked.
+This is in case a ban has been issued, otherwise the websocket object will keep trying to reconnect, while our servers keep closing the connection.

 ```python
 def errorCallback(error):